honeydatax/flat-compiler/README.md

 # bitcode
-Bit code compiler llvm
+flat compiler
+compile a assembly flat arm  can be used to education , to controlade flat environ arm

 Must install
-Sudo apt-get install llvm
-Sudo apt-get install clang
+Sudo apt-get install gcc
-Sudo apt-get install emscript
+sudo apt-get install bin-utils

-Mode of use "lli bitcode.bc hello.c"
-Or "./bitcode hello.c"